 Pre-eclampsia in pregnancy can cause a few complications and in rare instances these can be life-threatening, so to avoid the risk to mum and baby your doctor may suggest delivering baby a few weeks early.
 It might not be what you had in mind but it might be the safest option.
 Try not to worry as lots of babies are delivered a bit early and are just fine.
 Once baby is born your blood pressure should go back to normal in a few days or even hours, although it could take months.
 Don’t worry, you’ll be closely monitored to make sure everything’s ok.

 If pre-eclampsia is not treated it could lead to eclampsia which is much more serious for both mum and baby.
-It is rare, but it’s good to be aware of this and keep on top of it.
+It is rare, but it’s worth being aware of so you can keep on top of it.